Skip to content

 dirctl publish $DIGEST --network

 If the data is not published to the network, it cannot be discovered by other peers.
-For published data, peers may try to reach out over network and request specific objects for verification and replication.
-Network publication may fail if you are not connected to any peers.
+For published data, peers may try to reach out over the network to request specific objects for verification and replication.
+Network publication may fail if you are not connected to the network.

 Discover

-This examples demonstrates how to discover published data locally or across the network.
-This API supports both unicast- mode for routing to specific objects, and multicast mode for attribute-based matching and routing.
+This example demonstrates how to discover published data locally or across the network.
+The API supports both unicast mode for routing to specific objects, and multicast mode for attribute-based matching and routing.

-Discovery is performed using full-set label matching, ie. the results always fully match the requested query.
-Note that it is not guaranteed that the data is available, valid, or up to date as results.
+Discovery is performed using full-set label matching, that is the results always fully match the requested query.

 # Get a list of peers holding a specific agent data model